-Many invertebrate species are present in this estuary, including blue crab (Callinectes sapidus), daggerblade grass shrimp (Palaemonetes pugio), Eastern oyster (Crassostrea virginica), Northern quahog (Mercenaria mercenaria), and penaeid shrimp (Penaeidae spp.).
+Many invertebrate species are present in this estuary, including blue crab (Callinectes sapidus), daggerblade grass shrimp (Palaemonetes pugio), Eastern oyster (Crassostrea virginica),

+Northern quahog (Mercenaria mercenaria), and penaeid shrimp (Penaeidae spp.).
 Juvenile and adult blue crabs are abundant.
 Following mating, female blue crabs usually migrate to higher salinity coastal waters to brood their eggs and release their larvae.
 Daggerblade grass shrimp, Eastern oyster, Northern quahog, and penaeid shrimp are also very abundant and spend all or most of their life in the estuary.
 Many other species of macro- and meiofaunal invertebrates constitute a strong and viable benthic (sediment-associated) community.
-This community is critically important in the cycling of nutrients and the flow of carbon through the detritus-based food webs in the salt marshes within the Ashley River and in Charleston Harbor, generally.
+This community is critically important in the cycling of nutrients and the flow of carbon through the detritus-based food webs in the salt marshes within the Ashley River and in Charleston Harbor.

 Endangered and threatened species known to occur in the Ashley River include the bald eagle (Haliaeetus leucocephalus), wood stork (Mycteria americana), piping plover (Charadrius melodus), green sea turtle (Chelonia mydas), Kemp's ridley sea turtle (Lepidochelys kempii), loggerhead sea turtle (Caretta caretta), and West Indian manatee (Trichechus manatus).
 The protected bottlenose dolphin (Tursiops truncatus) is frequently seen throughout the estuary.
 Both the Cooper and Edisto Rivers have been identified as critical habitat for the Atlantic Sturgeon (Acipenser oxyrinchus).
+Although critical habitat has not been designated for the endangered shortnose sturgeon (Acipenser brevirostrum), the Cooper and Edisto Rivers serve as an important migratory corridor for both species.